Nashville-Public-Library/bedework-docs/docs/add-events/public.md

 ### Administrator Discretion

 Main Library Administrator overrides these protocol, when necessary.
-They report to MarComm and Web Services when there’s an exception to the above lists.
+They report to MarComm and Shared Systems when there’s an exception to the above lists.

 ## Who adds events?